 Jim Wallis is a writer, teacher, preacher and justice advocate who believes the gospel of Jesus must be transformed from its cultural and political captivities, and always be “good news” to the poor and oppressed.
 He is a New York Times bestselling author, public theologian, renowned preacher and commentator on ethics and public life.

 Raised in a Midwestern evangelical family, as a teenager Wallis questioned the racial segregation in his church and community, which led him to the Black churches and neighborhoods of inner-city Detroit.
 He spent his student years involved in the civil rights and antiwar movements at Michigan State University.

 He is the founder of Sojourners, and is the author of 12 books, including America’s Original Sin: Racism, White Privilege and the Bridge to America; God’s Politics: Why the Right Gets It Wrong and the Left Doesn’t Get it; The Great Awakening; The Call to Conversion; and Christ in Crisis: Reclaiming Jesus in a Time of Fear, Hate, and Violence; and host of the popular podcast The Soul of the Nation.

 He served on President Obama’s White House Advisory Council on Faith-based and Neighborhood Partnerships and has taught faith and public life courses at Harvard and Georgetown University.
-He also serves as a Senior Fellow at the Georgetown University Berkley Center for Religion, Peace and World Affairs.
+He also serves as a Research Fellow at the Georgetown University Berkley Center for Religion, Peace and World Affairs.
 Wallis has previously taught at Harvard’s Kennedy School of Government and was awarded an honorary doctorate in humane letters from Georgetown University in 2007 when he gave the college commencement address.

 “Coach Jim” also served for 22 seasons as a Little League coach for his two baseball playing sons.